jackc/react2fs/README.md

 # react2fs

 react2fs is a simple utility to react to file system changes by running a command.

+## Usage

     usage:  react2fs [options] command
       -dir=".": directories to watch (separate multiple directories with commas) -exclude="": don't watch files matching this regexp -include="": only watch files matching this regexp -version=false: print version and exit

+## Development

+react2fs uses [godep](https://github.com/tools/godep) to manage its
+dependencies.
+If you don't already have it installed "go get" it.

+    go get github.com/tools/godep

+Then prefix go commands with godep:

+    godep go test

 ## Copyright